 Having a career sponsor is critical if you want to advance your career.
 It’s not just about what you know but who you know.
 Many decisions will be made about your career when you aren’t in the room.
-It’s important to have people who are in that room that will advocate on your behalf.
+Sponsorship at work will enable you to have people who are in that room that will advocate on your behalf.
 That room may be at your current company or at an external company.
 To advance your career faster, have sponsors at your company and other companies in the industry.

 What Is A Sponsor At Work

 A Sponsor is a person who will advocate for you.
 They are usually more senior in the organization and have an interest in helping you advance your career.
 Sponsors take a direct role in advocating for their protege and putting their reputation on the line.
 This includes making introductions to key connections and open doors that otherwise would not be open.
 Sponsors will recommend you for job openings.
 See a job you’re interested in?
 Learn how to ask your sponsor to refer you to a job.

 Sponsorship at work is important for everyone, but especially important for women and minorities to advance their careers.
 Barriers to advancement for women and minorities tend to be structural and rooted in unconscious bias.
-A sponsor can help break down these barriers.
+Career sponsorship can help break down these barriers.
 Sponsors do not need to be the same race or gender.
 Do look for ways to relate to a potential sponsor though.
 Is there anyone high up in the organization that graduated from the same college, from the same hometown or share similar hobbies?
 If not, no fear.
 Identifying how you can help your boss, peers or cross functional team succeed will also put you on the path to getting sponsors.

 How Do You Get a Sponsor at Work

 Sponsor relationships are almost always informal and the relationship takes time to form.
 Be patient.
 There are certain steps you can take to fast track sponsorship at work.